User Security Authentication: A Complete Guide

 Real-world environments introduce variables that can affect accuracy.
 Poor lighting, shadows, or strong backlighting can make it difficult for the camera to get a clear read.
 A user wearing a new pair of glasses, growing a beard, or even just turning their head at an odd angle can also cause a mismatch.
 As you implement this technology, consider the diverse conditions your users will face and choose a system that is robust enough to handle them gracefully.

-Plan for Hardware and Performance Needs
+Planning for Hardware and Performance Requirements

 Your face recognition software is only as good as the hardware it runs on.
 The quality of the user’s camera plays a huge role in the system’s ability to capture a clear image for analysis.
 A low-resolution webcam or a smudged smartphone lens can easily lead to authentication failures.